 How to Batch

-Instead of photographing each individual project, series of steps and releasing one at a time as I go, I instead do all the photography for a complied number of craft projects at once.
+Instead of photographing each individual project, series of steps, and releasing one at a time as I go, I instead do all the photography for a compiled number of craft projects at once.
 Which means I am also batching my creation of the projects.

-When I have finished with the creation of all my work, then I move on to the picture taking for all my work.
-Afterwards, I start editing all the photos for all the different products or projects.
+When I have finished with the creation of all my work, then I move on to picture taking for all my work.
+Afterward, I start editing all the photos for all the different products or projects.

 For some of you, it will work to just release your products or projects in batches as well.
 Others will want to drip out your content.

-In the case where you do not want to reveal all your new products, projects or blog posts at the same time; then just draft it all in once sitting and then drip it out on a schedule!
+In the case where you do not want to reveal all your new products, projects or blog posts at the same time, then just draft it all in one sitting and then drip it out on a schedule!
 While the content is being dripped out on a schedule, you are working on your next batch of work!

 Action step: Write a list of everything you find yourself doing repetitively and decide what can be paired together and batched on a daily or weekly basis, so you can accomplish more at one time.